Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Results Discussion

 \subsection{\ref{rq:correlation} Correlation Results}

-\textit{Scatter Matrix for Information Measures.} Correlations help explain variables that we are not easily able to describe just by observing their values.
-Correlations are useful to interpret the causes or detect similar patterns for a given metric.
-In this case, we want to study similarity variables by correlating them with other similarity variables and information measures (e.g., MI, Loss, Noise, Entropy, etc).
-The manifold in \tabref{tab:correlations} depicts correlations and distribution of each information variable.
-We want to highlight that the \wmd similarity is mostly positively correlated ($\approx$0.74) (\figref{fig:sub23}) with other information metrics, while \cosine similarity has the opposite effect.
+\textit{Scatter Matrix for Information Measures.} Correlation analysis exposes structure that is not visible from raw values, helping us identify shared patterns or causal cues across metrics.
+We therefore correlate the similarity variables with one another and with the information measures (\eg MI, loss, noise, entropy).
+As shown in \tabref{tab:correlations}, \wmd similarity is predominantly positively correlated ($\approx 0.74$, \figref{fig:sub53}) with the information metrics, whereas \cosine similarity displays the opposite behavior.

-\textit{Mutual Information \& Shared Information Entropy and Extropy.} This analysis consists of computing a correlation between the distance and entropy.
-Mutual information is negatively correlated with \wmd (positively correlated with \wmd similarity) as observed in \tabref{tab:correlations}.
-This implies that the larger the amount of shared information, the less distance among artifacts; until we observe that MI is not correlated with the cosine similarity.
-Is the word vector capturing better semantic relationships than paragraph vectors?
-Both approaches are underperforming according to the binary classification performance.

-On the other hand, the MSI for entropy is also negatively correlated with the \wmd (see \tabref{tab:correlations}).
-The trend is expected after observing the correlation with the mutual information.
-We show more evidence that \wmd similarity captures better semantic relationships among artifacts.
+\textit{Mutual Information \& Shared Information Entropy and Extropy.} This analysis correlates the distance and entropy measures.
+As shown in \tabref{tab:correlations}, mutual information is negatively correlated with \wmd distance (equivalently, positively correlated with \wmd similarity): more shared information implies smaller artifact distance.
+MI shows no comparable correlation with cosine similarity; because \wmd is reported alongside \wv and \cosine alongside \dv in our experimental design (\tabref{tab:performance}), this contrast reflects the combined effect of the distance metric and the embedding technique, and we cannot attribute it to either factor in isolation, suggesting that word vectors may capture semantic relationships better than paragraph vectors; though both ultimately underperform on the binary classification.
+The MSI for entropy is also negatively correlated with \wmd (\tabref{tab:correlations}), mirroring the trend observed for mutual information and reinforcing evidence that \wmd similarity better captures semantic relationships among artifacts.